linode/docs/docs/kubernetes/getting-started-with-load-balancing-on-a-lke-cluster/index.md

 This section describes how to set up TLS termination on your Linode NodeBalancers so a Kubernetes Service can be accessed over HTTPS.

 {{< note >}}
-Linode NodeBalancers (and thus Kubernetes LoadBalancer Services running on Linode) do not support ProxyProtocol, and so you cannot both terminate TLS inside your Kubernetes cluster and whitelist client IP addresses.
+Linode NodeBalancers do not currently support ProxyProtocol.
+For this reason, Kubernetes LoadBalancer Services running on Linode do not support ProxyProtocol either.
+This means you cannot both terminate TLS inside your Kubernetes cluster and whitelist client IP addresses.
 ProxyProtocol support is coming soon to Linode NodeBalancers.
 {{</ note >}}

 #### Generating a TLS type Secret